kenwer/detectorist/README.md

 #### Added
 - Display the class of the detected object in the tooltip.
+- Support for sorting images into sub folders that are named after the detected object class using the corresponding action in the Tools menu.

 #### Fixed
 - Information corrected in the About dialog.